SlugHub/SlugHub/README.md

 > some-text-that-needs-slugging

+#### Grouping Key ####
+The `Slug` object has an optional.0 `GroupingKey` property.
+This can be used to differentiate between applications, accounts, domains, or anything.
+You could use this to deploy a multi-tenant service that serves slugs to all of your services.

 ### Generating unique slugs using iteration ###

 Calling `GenerateSlug(input)` with text that's already been slugged once (*and therefore stored in the `SlugStore` - more on that later*) will trigger an **iteration**.